Performance Of Ghanaian Players Abroad Wrap Up

 Obeng Regan was left out of Inter Zapresic squad that lost 3-0 at home to Osijek.

+Maxwell Boadu Acosty played the final 20 minutes for Rijeka in their goalless draw with Slaven Belupo.

 DENMARK Collins Tanor cameoed for Hobro IK when they lost 5-2 to Midtjylland.
-Micheal Baidoo was not included in the visitors squad.
+Micheal Baidoo was not included in the victors squad.

 FINLAND Anthony Annan played the final 24 minutes for HJK Helsinki as they played out a goalless draw with Honka.
 Evans Mensah missed the game for HJK through injury.